tuitenthai123/Simple-Omelette-Recipe/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and Tailwindcss
 this is learning tailwindcss and reactjs